The Learning Centre:

 #7: Become a ‘do-it-yourselfer’.

 Instead of ‘charging’ that home renovation to your credit card, ‘take charge’ by doing it yourself.
 You are an educator after all—which means you’re resourceful by nature (plus if you’re like most education members, ‘HGTV’ and ‘Discovery’ are probably your most watched TV channels on TV).
-From painting walls to new bathroom and kitchen installs, doing your own home improvement projects can be a big money-saver.
+From painting walls to installing a new bathroom and kitchen, doing your own home improvement projects can be a big money-saver.

 #8: Cash in on coupons and loyalty points.